forrestyishichen/cmpe202-jinsho/VALUES.md

 As getting familiar with the structure and design of the engine, we will be always updating the game with the features applied.

+**Yishi Chen:**

+Based on this week's communication, we have decided to pick javascript as our implementation language over java.
+The reason behind is our project is a Dynamic single page applications (SPAs).
+Some very typical javascript features such as interpreted language, dynamic type checking and prototype based will help us to build a small application much more efficiently.

 ### 10/07/2017:
 **Yilin Miao:**

 We have a prototype for our Unity 3D Game.
 However, just rolling a ball is boring.
 We are taking a deep look into the Unity framework and will work on a more amazing game.

+**Yishi Chen:**

+Based on this week's communication and team demo during the meeting, Yilin Miao provided us an amazing tutorial of unity javascript.
+We are pretty confindent to start our implemation after the midterm.

 ### 10/14/2017:
 **Yilin Miao:**

 We have a prototype for melonjs Game.
 We will work on a more amazing game.

+**Yishi Chen:**

+Based on this week's communication and team meeting, we have collect some more material and knowledge of our whole project process.